kubernetes/website/content/en/docs/contribute/localization.md

 An approver must maintain a development branch by keeping it current with its source branch and resolving merge conflicts.
 The longer a development branch stays open, the more maintenance it typically requires.
 Consider periodically merging development branches and opening new ones, rather than maintaining one extremely long-running development branch.

+On the beginning of every team milestone, a team member usually opens an issue to update outdated contents by comparing upstream changes between the previous development branch and the current development branch.

-While only approvers can merge pull requests, anyone can open a pull request for a new development branch.
+While only approvers can open a new development branch and merge pull requests, anyone can open a pull request for a new development branch.
 No special permissions are required.

 For more information about working from forks or directly from the repository, see ["fork and clone the repo"](#fork-and-clone-the-repo).